Why a Performance Management Programme?

 Are there any conditions I can benefit from if I have a child?

-I have to take care of my child who is disabled.
+I have to take care of my child with special needs.
 Is there any condition I can benefit from?

 Yes.
-Parents who are public officers may be allowed responsibility leave or work on a reduced work timetable so as to have time to provide care to their disabled child.
+Parents who are public employees may be allowed responsibility leave or work on a reduced work timetable so as to have time to provide care to their child with special needs.
+Other provisions, such as Carer's Leave and Modern Work Practices are also available.

 I have an elderly parent who requires my care.
 Is there any condition I can benefit from?